sourcegraph/handbook/content/departments/product-engineering/product/process/product_feedback_rotation.md

 - answering some NPS submissions
 - routing feedback submitted directly by teammates to the right team

-There is a 24h SLA for this.
+There is a 24h SLA for this on business days.

 #### NPS feedback submission and happyness widget